openconfig/gnsi/certz/README.md

 Call `Certz.GetProfileList` RPC.
 The response will list all existing SSL profiles.

-#### A CertificateBundle is to be rotated or updated
+#### A Certificate chain is to be rotated or updated

-Create, and test, a new CertificateBundle.
+Create, and test, a new Certificate chain.

 Send that policy to the target network system with a `Certz.RotateCertificateRequest` to `Certz.Rotate` RPC.
-The `RotateCertificateRequest`'s rotate_request will be a `Certz.CertificateBundle`.
+The `RotateCertificateRequest`'s rotate_request will be a `Certz.Certificate`, where each `Certz.Certificate` message type will have a reference to its parent certificate on the chain, up to the root certificate (which will not reference any parent).

-Verify that the CertificateBundle newly rotated is used by services which require it.
+Verify that the Certificate newly rotated is used by services which require it.

 Send a `Finalize` message to the `Certz.Rotate` RPC to close out the action.